Elective Opportunities

 This elective will acquaint students with the principles and practice of oncology.
 Each student will serve as an advanced clinical clerk on one of three inpatient units.
 The student is expected to attend the weekly outpatient clinics, daily rounds with the attending physician as well as two weekly conferences: Oncology Grand Rounds and the Translational Research Conference.
 Other disease-oriented conferences should be attended as appropriate.
 Appropriate readings are recommended.
 Availability/Duration: All year; ½ quarter; visiting medical students must follow JHUSOM quarter dates Prerequisite(s): Core Clerkship in Medicine

-Students will have the opportunity to help care for children with cancer on the inpatient Pediatric Oncology and Bone Marrow Transplant Services.
-Patient population includes children with newly diagnosed cancers, bone marrow transplant recipients, as well as those requiring admission related to complications of treatment.
+Students will have the opportunity to help care for children with cancer on the inpatient Pediatric General Oncology Service.
+The patient population includes children with newly diagnosed cancers and those requiring admission related to complications of treatment.
 Students will be assigned patients to primarily follow along with resident supervision and will become integral members of the inpatient medical team.
 Additionally, each student will have an outpatient oncology clinic once per week.
 Core lectures occur at least twice a week.
-Students also attend weekly conferences including fellows’ educational sessions and tumor boards.
+Students also attend weekly conferences, including fellows’ educational sessions and tumor boards.
 Availability/Duration: All year; 4 weeks; visiting medical students must follow JHUSOM quarter dates Prerequisite(s): Core Clerkship in Pediatrics and Internal Medicine.

 Advanced Laboratory Research